Residency Application Timeline & Resources

 - Familiarize yourself with this checklist and keep it updated throughout application season.

 - Begin requesting Letters of Recommendation (LoRs).
 Make a list of your letter writers and keep track of requested/uploaded LoRs here.
-Share the link to the AAMC’s LOR Portal for Authors (LORP) with your letter writers.
-Note: Letter writers will not be able to upload until you have obtained and registered your ERAS Token in June.

 - Decide what specialty you’ll apply to.
 If you’re applying to secondary fields, plan to prepare specialty-specific personal statements and LoRs.